MistyCommunity/Documentation/src/content/misty-ii/get-started/hello-world.md

         getRandomInt(-40, 20), // Random pitch position between -40 and 20
         getRandomInt(-30, 30), // Random roll position between -30 and 30
         getRandomInt(-40, 40), // Random yaw position between -40 and 40
+        null, // Velocity.
+Nullable.
+(We use duration here, instead.)
-        30); // Head movement velocity.
-Can increase up to 100.
+        1); // Head movement duration, in seconds.

         // If repeat is set to true, re-registers for the look_around
         // timer event, and Misty moves her head until the skill ends.